s-harsh/ShopFin/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-name).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-This project was inspired by XYZ tutorial.
-Special thanks to ABC contributor for valuable contributions